 This is part two in a series of guest blog posts.

 Part 1.
 Fractures by Andrew Moore

 Part 3.
-Strains & Sprains coming soon
+Strains & Sprains by Blair Elliot

 Part 4.
-Choking coming soon
+Choking by James McMahon

 Dean is a fully trained medic and water rescue technician with Transmed Services Limited and has been working in the pre-hospital arena for over 10 years.
 The content produced by him here does not constitute as recognised first-aid training or medical advice and it should be viewed as informational only.
 Should you require first-aid training, you can enquire about it with Transmed Services Ltd here.